shaleen-wonder-ent/user-guides/KC_Entra_Fed_Opions.md

 - Fastest to implement and support operationally.

 **Cons / tradeoffs**
-- Not fully seamless SSO into Power BI; users may see an extra prompt/code.
+- Not fully SSO into Power BI; users may see an extra prompt/code.
-- Potential support overhead (OTP emails delayed, code not received, re-auth prompts).
+- Potential overhead (OTP emails).
 - Sign-in frequency depends on MedY security policies (Conditional Access, session lifetime).

 **Best fit when**